Frequently Asked Questions (FAQs)

 - Poor balance and higher risk of accidents

 - Lack of exercise.
 We’ve all heard the physical health benefits of exercise, but exercise can also have a big effect on mood and emotions.
 While exercise, in general, can promote emotional well-being, a lack of exercise can lower it.
-Aerobic exercise is known to have a therapeutic effect on regulating emotions.
+Aerobic exercise is known to have a therapeutic effect on controlling emotions.
 So if you’re feeling extra emotional, jumping on a treadmill or going for a jog could help alleviate that.

 - Everything you eat affects your body, and a healthy diet can improve your overall well-being, including your mental health and emotions, while a poor diet, including the effects from an eating disorder, can do the opposite.
 If you’re feeling emotional, it may come down to the foods you’re eating.
 To keep your emotions in check, try these tips: